 “Look, Detective Polehaus, I’m really sorry about that.
-But you see Morrie and Suzu missed their school bus and I have a very important meeting,” Jason glanced at his watch, “which is in a little more than ten minutes.
-I didn’t even realize I was speeding until I heard the sirens.”
+But you see Morrie and Suzu missed their school bus and I have a very important meeting,” Jason glanced at his watch, “which is in fourteen minutes.
+I didn’t even realize I was speeding until I heard the siren.”

 “Well if you hadn’t shut me up I could have warned you!”
 Morrie called out.

 Jason was tempted to say something to Morrie but now was not the time.
 He took a deep breath and resumed speaking to Detective Polehaus “Perhaps you can let this slide this one time.
 I promise this won’t happen again.”

 “Sorry, Jason.
 The law is the law.
 I don’t make exceptions for anyone.
 And you should be ashamed of yourself.
 Trying to weasel your way out of this situation.
 Now, driver’s license and registration.”
 Detective Polehaus held out his hand to Jason.